 Black History Museums

 Black History museums are represented in virtually every state of the USA with just a few exceptions.
 While the National Museum of African American History and Culture in Washington, DC under the Smithsonian umbrella has received international attention since opening on September 24, 2016, most of these museums throughout the USA face challenges.
+Watch the 12 episodes of our Black History Museums VIP Tour.

 The role of these museums in community education is extremely important.
 Each African American museum highlights local contributions made by men and women of the region.
 Unfortunately beyond the direct influence of these institutions little is known by the general public about the important stories generated throughout US history by people of color.